 - The insurance company’s adjuster may deny your claim or pressure you to accept a lowball settlement offer based on an incomplete factual assessment.
 The insurance company may base its offer on the limited facts stated in a police report, on a brief interview in which important questions were never asked, or on a preliminary medical assessment made before the full extent of your injuries was known.
 Often, the symptoms of severe injury are not obvious until sometime after the incident that caused the injuries.
 Insurance companies know this.
 Remember: the insurance adjuster works for the insurance company while your attorney works for you.

-- The insurance company does not have to undertake an exhaustive investigation to find those facts that would support your claim—that’s what an experienced personal injury lawyer should do for you.
+- The insurance company does not have to undertake an exhaustive investigation to find facts supporting your claim—that’s what an experienced personal injury lawyer should do for you.
 Insurance companies typically have in-house lawyers as well as relationships with outside counsel who can alert them to factual matters that can make or break your claim.
-However, there is no law requiring them to share that information with you.
+However, no law requires them to share that information with you.
 An experienced personal injury law firm can investigate the incident in which you were injured, review your medical, chiropractic, and vocational records, and look into any other pertinent information to ensure that all the facts supporting your claim are fairly considered—if not by the insurance company, then by a jury.

 The insurance company may underestimate all “noneconomic damages”—aspects of your claim with no fixed monetary value—to arrive at a lowball settlement offer.